solana-labs/solana-web3.js/README.md

 specifications, and performance measurements described in this project are done with the Solana Foundation's ("SF") best efforts.
 It is up to the reader to check and validate their accuracy and truthfulness.
-Furthermore nothing in this project constitutes a solicitation for investment.
+Furthermore, nothing in this project constitutes a solicitation for investment.

 Any content produced by SF or developer resources that SF provides, are